Home Medical Malpractice

 In Colorado, the statute of limitations for medical malpractice is generally two years.
 However, it can become a little more complicated depending on the details of your case.

 What if the issue is not immediately apparent?
 For example, say you had surgery, but the surgeon forgot to remove a sponge before stitching you back up and ending the surgery.
-That is certainly a problem, and can lead to serious injury, but may not be obvious right away.
+That is certainly a problem and can lead to serious injury, but it may not be obvious right away.
 What if you don’t know that sponge is there until two years after the surgery?
 This is where the discovery rule comes into practice.

-Under the discovery rule, the two year time limit doesn’t start until after you know you have been a victim of medical malpractice.
-So, in our example above, until you know that the sponge has been left in you by your surgeon there is no time limit.
-Once you discover the sponge – perhaps you’ve been in constant pain and get an x-ray to try and find the cause – then you have two years to file a claim of malpractice.
+Under the discovery rule, the two-year time limit doesn’t start until after you know you have been a victim of medical malpractice.
+So, in our example above, until you know that the sponge has been left in you by your surgeon, there is no time limit.
+Once you discover the sponge—perhaps you’ve been in constant pain and get an x-ray to try and find the cause—then you have two years to file a claim of malpractice.

 Now that you know your surgeon left a sponge inside of you, and that it has been causing you chronic pain and internal injury, you may decide to file a claim of medical malpractice, as is your right.
 However, in Colorado, there is a very important step you must follow.
 Within 60 days of your claim, you must file a certificate of review.

-This certificate is meant to prevent unnecessary medical malpractice claims slowing down the courts.
+This certificate is meant to prevent unnecessary medical malpractice claims from slowing down the courts.
 The certificate must be approved by a physician who is an expert in the same field as the negligent physician, and it must show that the claim does not lack merit and you are justified in seeking compensation.
 Many states have adopted this type of tort reform.

 If you or a loved one have been involved in an instance of medical malpractice, it is in your best interest to contact an experienced attorney as soon as possible.
 Two years may seem like a long time, but you don’t want to risk your time running out.